 Which brings you to the fact that if you are planning to build your app you need to know how to aim and reach your pecuniary spot.
 And that requires you to know about business models that allows your mobile app to make money.
-Here are the top app monetization models:

 The app is not free for download

 If you are going with the paid model that means you have attached a price tag to your app.
 This is purely the pay-and-get model for monetizing your app which directly asks for money for accessing/using the app.
 To fit into this band perfectly, you need to position your app to be perceived well by your users and it needs to be well presented and communicated on the App Store page – with appealing screenshots, attractive intro, well-captured details and everything related to the app in place.
 Here you also depend on good reviews and ratings from users in order to grab more favorable response.
 In all the paid app monetization model is all based on your marketing ability and highly depends on how well you are able to grab your users’ fantasies and how you compare against your competitors up early.

 A good example is Enlight App (Apple Design Award Winner of 2017) that has positioned itself as top drawing app that allows users to turn their photos into attractive artistic creations.
 Delivering highest level of photo editing quality and powerful features has made it garner great response in the paid apps category on iTunes even when it has competition with free apps like Yolo.